dariusmehri/NYCHA-Apartment-Inspection-Labor-Analytics/README.md

 #### Results
 ##### Bad Actor List
-The average inspection time is 39 minutes, during that time the inspector must answer 142 questions about the apartment using a handheld device.
+The average inspection time is 39 minutes, during that time the inspector must answer 142 questions about the condition of apartment using a handheld device.
 The average satisfactory rate for inspectors who conduct over 100 inspections a year is 93%.
 The Bad Actor list includes inspectors with a low average inspection time and high satisfactory rates.